AudioCommons/audiocommons.github.io/README.md

 For some of the entries in the materials section (documents, papers...), it will be useful to directly host a linked file (e.g., a pdf of the paper) in the Audio Commons site itself.
 To do that, a file must be uploaded to the [assets/files/](https://github.com/AudioCommons/audiocommons.github.io/tree/master/assets/files) folder.
 You can do that directly from the Github web interface by navigating to the [assets/files/](https://github.com/AudioCommons/audiocommons.github.io/tree/master/assets/files) folder and clicking on **Upload files**.
-Once the files are uploaded and commited to the `master` branch, you can link to them using the path `/assets/files/filename.extension` (within the Audio Commons site) or the full url `http://www.audiocommons.org/assets/files/filename.extension` (if linking from an external page).
+Once the files are uploaded and committed to the `master` branch, you can link to them using the path `/assets/files/filename.extension` (within the Audio Commons site) or the full url `http://www.audiocommons.org/assets/files/filename.extension` (if linking from an external page).

 ### Other contributions